omeka/omeka-s-enduser/docs/modules/mapping.md

 - Filter by item set.
 - Filter by resource class.
 - Property: Select the property of the values to group.
-You can leave this blank to create groups from finding the text values in all properties.
+You can leave this blank to create groups from finding the supplied text values in all properties.
 - Values: Enter the (exact match) text values to render as groups on the map, separated by new lines.
 With this option, an item can potentially be in more than one group.

 ##### Group by Property values (contains)